Khin-kun/CleanUp/README.md

 # 🚨Avviso🚨

-The `.exe` file must be run as administrator.
+The file `.exe` file must be run as administrator.

 ## Functioning